History of Nick Castellanos in Timeline

 On July 5, 2021, Nick Castellanos hit a home run at Kauffman Stadium while the Kansas City Royals' broadcast was in the middle of a eulogy for a military veteran.

-In 2021, Nick Castellanos earned his first All-Star selection and achieved career highs in batting average (.309) and home runs (34), driving in 100 runs.
-Defensively, he improved his fielding percentage to .991 with only three errors, but had negative defensive runs saved and ultimate zone rating.
+In 2021, Nick Castellanos earned his first All-Star selection.
+By the end of the 2021 season, he achieved career highs in batting average (.309) and home runs (34), while also driving in 100 runs.
+He had an improved fielding percentage of .991 with three errors.

 2021: All-Star, Silver Slugger, All-MLB Second Team